mattmakai/fullstackpython.com/source/content/pages/introduction.rst

 `Learning Python <http://www.mattmakai.com/learning-python-for-non-developers.html>`_
 blog post you may find useful.

 This guide has a different focus from the above resources.
-This site describes the myriad ways of setting up a Python *web application* stack from a "bare metal" server, virtual private server (VPS), Amazon Web Services (AWS) instance, or Platform-as-a-Service (PaaS) provider up through the JavaScript running on users' browsers on your website.
+Here I focus on explaining several ways of setting up a Python *web application* stack from server infrastructure through JavaScript execution on a user's browser.

 About the Author
 ----------------